collinbarrett/collinbarrett.github.io/_posts/2016-02-03-decentraleyes-block-cdn-tracking.md

 When a web browser makes a request for a common library from one of these CDNs to render any given site, Decentraleyes intercepts the request and serves the file from a local store.
 The concept is simple, but it provides a two-fold benefit.
-CDN vendors are unable to track users’ habits across the web, and browsing speed and bandwidth use are slightly optimized because this data is already on the local computer.
+CDN vendors are unable to track users' habits across the web, and browsing speed and bandwidth use are slightly optimized because this data is already on the local computer.

 One of my most used browser bookmarks, Weather Underground, requires 16 such resources from CDNs.
 After installing